NHAS/wag/README.md

 `WebServer.<endpoint>.KeyPath`: TLS key for endpoint

 `Authenticators`: Object that contains configurations for the authentication methods wag provides
-`Authenticators.DomainURL`: Full domain of the authentication endpoint (in the vpn tunnel), must be a proper domain and using https for webauthn to work
+`Authenticators.DomainURL`: Full url of the vpn authentication endpoint, required for `webauthn` and `oidc` `Authenticators.DefaultMethod`: String, default method the user will be presented, if not specified a list of methods is displayed to the user (possible values: `webauth`, `totp`, `oidc`)
-`Authenticators.DefaultMethod`: String, default method the user will be presented, if not specified a list of methods is displayed to the user (possible values: webauth, totp)
+`Authenticators.Methods`: String array, enabled authentication methods, e.g ["totp","webauthn","oidc"]

-`Authenticators.Methods`: String array, enabled authentication methods, e.g ["totp","webauthn"]
+`Authenticators.OIDC`: Object that contains `OIDC` specific configuration options `Authenticators.OIDC.IssuerURL`: Identity provider endpoint, e.g `http://localhost:8080/realms/account` `Authenticators.OIDC.ClientID`:  OIDC identifier for application `Authenticators.OIDC.ClientSecret`: OIDC secret `Authenticators.OIDC.GroupsClaimName`: Not yet used.

 `Wireguard`: Object that contains the wireguard device configuration
 `Wireguard.DevName`: The wireguard device to attach or to create if it does not exist, will automatically add peers (no need to configure peers with `wg-quick`)
 `Wireguard.ListenPort`: Port that wireguard will listen on